CarlSargunar/Umbraco-Docker/README.md

 # Umbraco and Docker

+**While this is still largely accurate, there is a more recent and up-to-date repository which is a docker workshop which will give you a good idea of using Umbraco with Docker - see [https://github.com/CarlSargunar/Umbraco-Docker-Workshop](https://github.com/CarlSargunar/Umbraco-Docker-Workshop)**

 This repository is a guide for how to run Umbraco in Docker containers.

 ## Prerequisites to run this sample: